Marty McSorley: Film and TV career

 From 1995 to 1997, McSorley appeared in four movies in small roles: Bad Boys (1995), Forget Paris (1995), Con Air (1997) and Do Me A Favor (1997).

 During the 2005–06 NHL season, McSorley worked for Fox Sports West in Los Angeles, providing in-studio analysis of games involving the Los Angeles Kings or the Mighty Ducks of Anaheim.
 He provided color commentary for the San Jose Sharks games on FSN Bay Area in 2006-07.
 His time in that role ended mysteriously midway through the Sharks' playoff series with Detroit when the Sharks announced McSorley would not return for the broadcast of Game 3 for personal reasons.
 No further explanation was given.

 He appeared in one episode of CSI: Miami in 2005 as rink manager Andrew Greven.
 On July 30, 2007, McSorley guest starred on ABC Family's Greek as himself playing a hockey goaltender.
 In February 2008, McSorley was featured as one of the pros on Pros vs Joes on Spike TV.

 Canadian singer-songwriter Kathleen Edwards referred to McSorley in her song "I Make the Dough, You Get the Glory", with the lyric, "You're the Great One, I'm Marty McSorley..., I make the dough, but you get the glory."
 McSorley appears in the song's music video.

 McSorley is currently a TV analyst for Sportsnet and occasionally Hockey Night in Canada.
 He is a regular at Staples Center during Kings hockey games.

 He appeared as himself in season 4, episode 1 of Shoresy.

 Personal life

 McSorley currently resides in Arizona.
 He married beach volleyball player Leanne Schuster in August 2002.
-They have three children.
+They have three children, daughters Emma and Maggie, and son Owen.